Advances and Open Problems in Federated Learning: Relaxing the Core FL Assumptions: Applications to Emerging Settings and Scenarios

 \subsubsection{Practical Challenges}

 An orthogonal question for fully decentralized learning is how it can be practically realized.
-This section outlines a family of related ideas based on the idea of a distributed ledger.
+This section outlines a family of related ideas based on the idea of a distributed ledger, but other approaches remain unexplored.

 A blockchain is a distributed ledger shared among disparate users, making possible digital transactions, including transactions of cryptocurrency, without a central authority.
 In particular, smart contracts allow execution of arbitrary code on top of the blockchain, essentially a massively replicated eventually-consistent state machine.
 In terms of federated learning, use of the technology could enable decentralization of the global server by using smart contracts to do model aggregation, where the participating clients executing the smart contracts could be different companies or cloud services.